-New Jersey may be famous for its popular tourist attractions, like the Atlantic City boardwalk, Jersey Shore, and over-abundance of diners, but many of its best attributes lie hidden amid verdant forests.
+New Jersey may be famous for its popular tourist attractions, like the Atlantic City boardwalk, Jersey Shore, and an overabundance of diners, but many of its best attributes lie hidden amid lush forests and craggy rocks.
 We're talking about waterfalls, and boy does New Jersey have some winners!

-These spectacular treasures come in all shapes and sizes, and they vary in power from trickling to thunderous.
-Some lie by the side of busy highways, while others are concealed by thick woodlands.
-No matter where they reside, New Jersey's best waterfalls are so therapeutic that visitors traipse for miles on hikes just to catch a glimpse.
+Some of the state's best waterfalls lie by the side of busy highways, while others are concealed by thick woodlands near adorable small towns.
+No matter where they reside, New Jersey's falls are so therapeutic, that visitors head here for a weekend getaway, hiking for miles just to catch a glimpse.

 With so many to choose from, it can be difficult to decide which falls to visit.
 After all, many hiking trails and New Jersey parks feature waterfalls.
 Narrow your search with our list of the best waterfalls in New Jersey.